Last Updated on November 21, 2019 by Heather Hart, ACSM EP, CSCS

 Brace yourself everyone!
 Thanksgiving week is upon us, which means Black Friday follows, at which point our society is conditioned to suddenly go on a month long spending spree.
-It’s also that time of year where all of your favorite bloggers are bombarding you with gift giving guides full of “must have” items.
+It’s also that time of year where all of your favorite bloggers are bombarding you with gift giving guides full of “must have” items and the latest gift guide for runners.
 Some of these items truly are favorites, others simply made the list because they paid to be there.
 I’m not kidding, my email inbox is full of suggestions from PR agents letting me know what’s “hot” this season and what my readers will definitely want to find under their tree this year!

-Now, I’m not knocking the product pitching from other bloggers, I love running gear as much as the next person.
+Now, I’m not knocking the product pitching from other bloggers, I love running gear as much as the next person (and have a few of those posts myself).
 But a few years ago I made a conscious effort to get rid of most of my stuff.
 In doing so, I let go of the emotional grip that inanimate objects have over our lives, and became (mostly) immune to the marketing schemes that convince us we absolutely need more stuff and/or we don’t actually love our friends and family unless we give them lots of stuff.

 Especially around the holidays.